 After lunch we pitched up and spent hours playing.
 Daddy and the children swam over to the island.
 It was about 2 football pitches away from the shoreline.
 It was also quite shallow for most of the way across.
 We built sandcastles and had a wonderful time as a family, it was the perfect beach for us.

 After our beach pitstops we drove into the old Venetian port at Chania, it was breathtaking.
 It really didn’t feel like we were in Crete at all.
 We walked along the harbour and took in the sights.
 You can see it a little better in our video below.
+Car rental is a brilliant idea when you are in a beautiful island like Crete.

 Exploring Crete by boat